 We use the power of voting to communicate our expectations and agitate for change.
-We engage with Boards to share our concerns when required.
+We commit to voting all proxies where possible and engage with Boards to share our concerns when required.

 Collaborative engagements

 Collaboration between investors can increase influence and ability to achieve outcomes.
 We collaborate wherever there is the opportunity, including as a member of Climate Action 100+.